TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

       );
     };

-    // Delete a Property with the specified propertyId in the request exports.delete = (req, res) => {
+**Delete a Property Object with the specified propertyId in the request**

+    exports.delete = (req, res) => {
       Property.remove(req.params.propertyId, (err, data) => {
         if (err) {